ru-fix/gradle-release-plugin/README.md

 ## Publish minor change in release branch with `createRelease` command for project with multiple release branches

-Create and merge minor fix or feature into release branch `release/1.3`.
+Create and merge minor fix or feature into release branch `release/1.3` with git.
 ```text
 └ master
 └ release